International Divorce in Japan

 Under the Japanese laws there are such matters as parental authority (parental rights), parent-child visitation or contacts and child support money pertaining to a child matter.

 Parental authority (parental rights or custody) can be simply summarized to decide who of the spouses has the right to live with the child daily after the divorce.
 If there is no conflict between the spouses, they can decide the matter based on their mutual agreement.
 However, if no agreement is reached, a decision is made by a court.
 In such a case, who is the child’s caretaker, the age and will of the child and other matters are considered.
-In addition, Japanese Civil Code does not accept Joint Parental Rights (or Joint Custody) yet, but currently only accepts Solo Parental Rights (or Solo Custody).
+In addition, Japanese Civil Code does not accept Joint Parental Rights (or Joint Custody) yet, but currently only accepts Sole Parental Rights (or Sole Custody).

 It is possible for the spouse who has no parental authority to visit and contact the child periodically.
 There is a case to agree to make such visitation and contact a few times a month at the time of divorce in view of each life of the divorced couple.